 Induction and internal training: All staff will undergo conflict of interest identification training as part of their overall induction upon appointment.
+Every member of staff must report periodically their holdings to the compliance officer.

 PIRC is sensitive to particular conflicts that may arise in the course of its work.
 The following is an example of a potential conflict in an important are important area that it brings to clients' attention: